Undergraduate Public Administration Degree Program

 Is a public administration degree right for me?

 KU’s undergraduate public administration degree program provides students with the knowledge and skills needed for planning, implementing and evaluating public programs.
 As students learn to think critically and analytically about public policy, they will better understand the dynamics in their own communities and learn how to be more effective citizens and public officials.
+The KU Edwards Campus is the only institution in the Kansas City area to offer this in-demand degree.

 How is the bachelor's in public administration program structured?

-KU’s bachelor's in public administration degree program consists of 27 credit hours, including three core PUAD courses and six elective PUAD courses, all junior/senior-level courses (300-level and above).
+KU’s bachelor's in public administration degree program consists of 27 credit hours, including three core PUAD courses and six elective courses, all junior/senior-level courses (300-level and above).
 This is in addition to the university’s bachelor’s degree requirements (minimum of 120 total hours, 45 hours at the junior/senior level).

 The KU Edwards Campus also offers a minor in public administration.
 Visit our minors page to learn more.